2DGD-F0TH/2DGD_F0TH/chapters/006_GameLoop.md

 ![How not clearing the screen can create glitches](./images/gameloop/glitchy_noclear.png){width=50%}

-In the previous image, we can see how a black screen with only a FPS counter can end up drawing all kinds of gliches when the screen buffer is not cleared: we can clearly see the FPS counter, but the rest of the screen should be empty, instead the GPU is trying to represent residual data from its memory, causing the glitches.
+In the previous image, we can see how a black screen with only a FPS counter can end up drawing all kinds of glitches when the screen buffer is not cleared: we can clearly see the FPS counter, but the rest of the screen should be empty, instead the GPU is trying to represent residual data from its memory, causing the glitches.